 Photograph (Updated EVERY 6 months)

-2. Mandatory recorded video conferencing with a foster parent, foster child, and caseworker prior to check disbursement.
+2. Mandatory recorded video conferencing with appointed guardian, foster child, and caseworker prior to check disbursement.
 This will make it easier for caseworkers to stay in touch with every child on their caseload, regardless of distance.
 This will also prevent foster parents from having the ability to cash in on a missing child.
 Also, this will prevent caseworkers from filing false reports indicating that they performed a home visit.

 3. Release ALL details of missing foster children the public and to the National Center for Missing and Exploited Children with the following: